Hades: Realm of Fortune Slot by Mancala Gaming

 Premium symbols are thematic: golden coins, ornate chalices, gemstones, and a horned helmet.
 Card values (A through J) fill the lower end in teal and bronze tones with Greek decorative elements.
 The Wild shows Hades himself and substitutes for all regular symbols.

 Progressive jackpots always come with a trade-off.
-Part of every bet goes into the jackpot pool, which means the base game RTP is lower than the stated 95% until someone wins the Grand.
-The seed values from the API start at 5x for Mini and climb to 1,000x for Grand, but the displayed values in-game showed the Grand sitting above 35,000x during testing.
+Part of every bet feeds the jackpot pool, so base game returns stay compressed until someone triggers the Grand.
+The seed values start at 5x for Mini and climb to 1,000x for Grand, but the displayed values in-game showed the Grand sitting above 35,000x during testing.
 That's a lot of accumulated bets.

 The bet range is unusually narrow: 0.20 to 1.80 EUR.
 That limits this to micro-stakes play.
 If you're used to betting €5 or €10 per spin on other progressive slots, you can't do that here.
 The tight range also means the progressive grows slowly relative to the number of players needed to push it to impressive levels.

 Visually this is one of Mancala's stronger efforts.
 Dark stone columns frame the grid, blue flames flicker at the base, and the color palette sticks to deep blues, purples, and fiery oranges.
 Hades looks properly menacing in golden skull armor.
 The four jackpot counters are always visible, which keeps the progressive tension present on every spin.
-Runs on Mancala's standard Pixi.js engine with HTML overlay - smooth enough, though the performance warning popup on first load is still there.
+The HTML5 engine handles both mobile and desktop smoothly, with the dark palette and flame effects rendering cleanly.